easybuilders/easybuild-docs/docs/python-2-3-compatibility.md

 # Compatibility with Python 2 and Python 3 {: #py2_py3_compatibility }

-Starting with EasyBuild v4.0, the EasyBuild framework and easyblocks are compatible with both Python versions 2 and 3.
+Starting with SimpleBuild v4.0, the SimpleBuild framework and simpleblocks are compatible with both Python versions 2 and 3.
 More specifically, the following Python versions are currently supported:

-- Python 2.6.x (support was removed in EasyBuild v4.4.0)
+- Python 2.6.x (support was removed in SimpleBuild v4.4.0)
 - Python 2.7.x
 - Python 3.5.x
 - Python 3.6.x
 - Python 3.7.x
-- Python 3.8.x (requires EasyBuild v4.1.0)
+- Python 3.8.x (requires SimpleBuild v4.1.0)
-- Python 3.9.x (requires EasyBuild v4.3.1)
+- Python 3.9.x (requires SimpleBuild v4.3.1)
-- Python 3.10.x (requires EasyBuild v4.5.2)
+- Python 3.10.x (requires SimpleBuild v4.5.2)
-- Python 3.11.x (requires EasyBuild v4.5.2)
+- Python 3.11.x (requires SimpleBuild v4.5.2)

-## Determining which Python version EasyBuild is using via `$EB_VERBOSE` {: #py2_py3_compatibility_EB_VERBOSE }
+## Determining which Python version SimpleBuild is using via `$EB_VERBOSE` {: #py2_py3_compatibility_EB_VERBOSE }

-To determine which Python version is being used to run EasyBuild, you can define the `$EB_VERBOSE` environment variable.
+To determine which Python version is being used to run SimpleBuild, you can define the `$EB_VERBOSE` environment variable.

 For example: